chokonaira/aaqua_design/README.md

 ## Aaqua
+Implemented a given single page design with HTML and CSS.

-## How to view Locally
+## How to test Locally
+- git clone repo
-- If you are using VSCode, Install the 'Live Server' extension.
+- On VSCode, Install the 'Live Server' extension.
-- If successfully installed, right click the index.html file in the Solution Explorer
+- After installation, right click the index.html file in the Solution Explorer
 - Click 'Open with Live server'

 ## How to view Remotely